jessicasaviano/Multi-Threaded-Image-Web-Crawler/README.md

   -  **NOT** Java 9+ - the build will fail with a newer version of Java

 ### Setup

- place all files in a folder named `imagefinder` open a terminal window and navigate to the root directory `imagefinder`.
+ place pom.xml,test-links.txt, and pom.xml~ in a folder named `imagefinder` in this folder, create a folder called `src` in this folder, create a folder called `main` in this folder, create two folders: `java` and `webapp` in webapp, place favicon.ico, index.html, web.xml, manifest.mf, and index.html~. in the java folder, make another folder called `imagefinder` in this folder, place the ImageFinder.java. you are now ready to open a terminal window and navigate to the root directory `imagefinder`.
 To build the project, run the command:

 >`mvn package`